Vamshi900/bookManager_srpingboot/README.md

 ## Infrastructure

- - Docker and Docker compose
+ - Docker and Docker compose with 300 records of sample data